osa1/StrictCore/README.md

   | Var Id

   | Let [CoreBndr] Expr Expr
+      -- Evaluation; non-recursive.
-      -- Evaluation.
-Note that we have a list of binders here, for multi-value -- returns.
+      -- Note that we have a list of binders here, for multi-value returns.

   | ValRec [([CoreBndr], Expr)] Expr
       -- Allocation.
 We don't have a NonRec/Rec distinction in this language.